 Harold is a loss prevention specialist with over 25 years of experience in the food retail business.
 Harold directs company initiatives to control losses associated with inventory shortage, public liability, workers compensation, food safety and loss related expenses.
 He ensures that all Loss Prevention programs are fully implemented and are being executed per expectation.
 He maximizes gross profit, protects the bottom line and contributes to the growth of sales.
 Prior to joining the organization in 2010, Harold worked for Pathmark, starting as an assistant store manager and then holding the position of District Manager of Loss Prevention for 16 years.

 Director of Non Perishables, Bob McCormick

-Chief Operations Officer – Springfield Country Club Complex, Nancy Steinmetz
+Executive Vice President of Springfield Country Club & Complex, Nancy Steinmetz

 Nancy Steinmetz is the COO of the Springfield Country Club complex.
 She has been working with the company in various roles of increasing responsibility such as waitress, manager, general manager and now COO since 1992.
 Nancy is currently responsible for all food and beverage, catering, and banquet operations.
 She maintains these operations by preparing policies and standard operating procedures; implementing production, productivity, quality, and patron-service standards; determining and implementing system improvements.